-Containment in Sabah and Labuan from entering Sarawak from October 4-18, 2020. • Banned interstate travel to and from Sabah • from October 7-20, 2020.
-Closed schools in Klang Valley and other red zones from October 9-23, 2020. • Introduced conditional MCO (CMCO) in Klang Valley (Kuala Lumpur, Putrajaya, and Selangor) and Sabah from October 14-27, 2020, as certain localities around Malaysia were under an enhanced MCO (EMCO). • Introduced CMCO in Labuan from October 17-30, 2020. • Ordered more than 750,000 employees in management and supervisory staff in Klang Valley, Sabah and Labuan to work from home from October 22, 2020 while the CMCO is in place.
-Extended CMCO in Sabah for two weeks from October 27-November 9, 2020. - Extended CMCO in Klang Valley for two weeks from October 27-November 9, 2020.
-CMCO is also introduced in Nilai, Negeri Sembilan from October 28- November 10, 2020. • Extended CMCO in Labuan for two weeks from October 31-November 13, 2020. ٠ ٠ • Reinstated CMCO in all states in Peninsular Malaysia, except for Kelantan, Pahang, and Perlis, from November 9 to December 6, 2020.
-Extended CMCO in Kuala Lumpur, Putrajaya, Sabah, and Selangor, which was supposed to end on November 9, to • • • December 6. • • • • December 6.
-Extended CMCO in Labuan, which was supposed to end on November 13, to • December 6.
-Extended CMCO in Labuan, which was supposed to end on November 13, to December 6.
-Lifted CMCO in Johor, Kedah, Melaka, and Terengganu from November 21. • December 6.
-Extended CMCO in Labuan, which was supposed to end on November 13, to December 6.
-Lifted CMCO in Johor, Kedah, Melaka, and Terengganu from November 21.
-Imposed CMCO in Kelantan from • December 6.
-Extended CMCO in Labuan, which was supposed to end on November 13, to December 6.
-Lifted CMCO in Johor, Kedah, Melaka, and Terengganu from November 21.
-Imposed CMCO in Kelantan from November 21 to December 6.
-Extended CMCO in Kuala Lumpur, Sabah, • December 6.
-Extended CMCO in Labuan, which was supposed to end on November 13, to December 6.
-Lifted CMCO in Johor, Kedah, Melaka, and Terengganu from November 21.
-Imposed CMCO in Kelantan from November 21 to December 6.
-Extended CMCO in Kuala Lumpur, Sabah, most districts of Selangor, and parts of Johor, Kedah, Kelantan, Negeri Sembilan, • December 6.
-Extended CMCO in Labuan, which was supposed to end on November 13, to December 6.
-Lifted CMCO in Johor, Kedah, Melaka, and Terengganu from November 21.
-Imposed CMCO in Kelantan from November 21 to December 6.
-Extended CMCO in Kuala Lumpur, Sabah, most districts of Selangor, and parts of Johor, Kedah, Kelantan, Negeri Sembilan, Penang, and Perak, by two weeks from December 7-20, 2020. • December 6.
-Extended CMCO in Labuan, which was supposed to end on November 13, to December 6.
-Lifted CMCO in Johor, Kedah, Melaka, and Terengganu from November 21.
-Imposed CMCO in Kelantan from November 21 to December 6.
-Extended CMCO in Kuala Lumpur, Sabah, most districts of Selangor, and parts of Johor, Kedah, Kelantan, Negeri Sembilan, Penang, and Perak, by two weeks from
+Containment

+in Sabah and Labuan from entering

+• Sarawak from October 4-18, 2020.
+Banned interstate travel to and from Sabah

+• from October 7-20, 2020.
+Closed schools in Klang Valley and other

+red zones from October 9-23, 2020.

+• Introduced conditional MCO (CMCO) in Klang Valley (Kuala Lumpur, Putrajaya,

+and Selangor) and Sabah from October

+14-27, 2020, as certain localities around

+Malaysia were under an enhanced MCO (EMCO).

+• Introduced CMCO in Labuan from October

+• 17-30, 2020.
+Ordered more than 750,000 employees in

+management and supervisory staff in Klang

+Valley, Sabah and Labuan to work from

+home from October 22, 2020 while the CMCO is in place.

+Extended CMCO in Sabah for two weeks

+from October 27-November 9, 2020.

+Extended CMCO in Klang Valley for two

+weeks from October 27-November 9,

+2020.
+CMCO is also introduced in Nilai, Negeri Sembilan from October 28-

+November 10, 2020.

+• Extended CMCO in Labuan for two weeks

+from October 31-November 13, 2020.

+•

+• Reinstated CMCO in all states in

+Peninsular Malaysia, except for Kelantan,

+Pahang, and Perlis, from November 9 to December 6, 2020.

+• Extended CMCO in Kuala Lumpur,

+Putrajaya, Sabah, and Selangor, which was

+supposed to end on November 9, to December 6.

+• Extended CMCO in Labuan, which was

+supposed to end on November 13, to

+December 6.

+• Lifted CMCO in Johor, Kedah, Melaka, and Terengganu from November 21.

+• Imposed CMCO in Kelantan from

+November 21 to December 6.

+• Extended CMCO in Kuala Lumpur, Sabah,

+most districts of Selangor, and parts of Johor, Kedah, Kelantan, Negeri Sembilan,

+Penang, and Perak, by two weeks from

+December 7-20, 2020.

+• Announced lifting of CMCO in Labuan and

+Putrajaya, and most parts of Kelantan, Penang, Perak, and Negeri Sembilan, and

+1 . enang, i eran, and regen combilan, and